see-world/judy.li/_governance/from-contract-to-handover.md

 - Revision, version, and status — three concepts routinely conflated, with different owners
 - Why concurrent revision streams emerge and why they are sometimes legitimate
 - How superseded information stays in circulation despite formal control
-- Designing revision discipline that survives 50,000 documents and 40 organisations
+- Designing revision discipline that survives 50,000 documents and 40 organizations

 → **[Part 5: Why Large Projects Always Fall Into Revision Chaos](/engineering-information-governance/why-large-projects-fall-into-revision-chaos/)**